WWF Backlash (2000): Aftermath

 The ongoing feud between The Rock and the McMahon-Helmsley Regime would continue for the next couple months.
-On the next episode of Raw Is War the following night, Vince made The Rock defend his WWF Championship against Shane in a cage match, where The Rock was successful in defending the title.
+On the next episode of Raw Is War the following night, Vince McMahon made The Rock defend his WWF Championship against Shane McMahon in a steel cage match, where The Rock was successful in defending the title.
 The Rock would then go on to successfully defend the title in a Triple Threat match against Triple H and Shane McMahon at Insurrextion.
 Triple H would end up getting a rematch at Judgment Day, an Iron Man Match, with Triple H's old friend, Shawn Michaels, as the guest referee.
 Triple H would get the deciding victory in the final seconds when The Undertaker interfered, attacking Triple H, which Michaels called as a victory by disqualification for Triple H, causing Triple H to win back the WWF Championship.
 The Undertaker, now in a new biker gimmick, joined The Rock in a feud with The Regime, with Kane joining in as well, which culminated in a 3-on-3 tag team match at King of the Ring against Triple H, Vince, and Shane, where The Rock once again won the WWF Championship by pinning Vince.

-Meanwhile, Stone Cold Steve Austin would not appear on WWF television again until September at Unforgiven, when he would start to investigate who ran him over at the Survivor Series the year before.
+Meanwhile, "Stone Cold" Steve Austin would not appear on WWF television again until September at Unforgiven, when he would start to investigate who ran him over at the Survivor Series the year before.